lydell/LinkHints/CONTRIBUTING.md

 ## Technology used

-- [web-ext] for building and linting, and for developing in Firefox.
+- [web-ext] for development, building and linting.
 - [Rollup] for `import`/`export` and npm package support.
 - [Flow] for type checking.
 - [ESLint] for linting.